miho/occ-for-occ-csg/opencascade/dox/user_guides/draw_test_harness/draw_test_harness.md

            [-select {object | name1 ... [nameN]}]
            [-show {0|1} = 1]
 ~~~~~
-Starts inspection tool.
+Starts tool of inspection.
 Options:
 * *plugins* enters plugins that should be added in the inspector.
-Available names are: *dfbrowser*, *vinspector* and *shapeview*.
+Available names are: dfbrowser, vinspector and shapeview.
-Plugins order will be the same as defined in the arguments.
+Plugins order will be the same as defined in arguments.
 'all' adds all available plugins in the order:
 DFBrowser, VInspector and ShapeView.
-If at the first call this option is not used, 'all' option is applied;
+If at the first call this option is not used, 'all' option is applyed;
 * *activate* activates the plugin in the tool view.
 If at the first call this option is not used, the first plugin is activated;
-* *shape* initializes plugin(s) by the shape object.
+* *shape* initializes plugin/s by the shape object.
 If 'name' is empty, initializes all plugins;
-* *open* gives the file to the plugin(s).
-If the plugin is active after open, the content will be updated;
+* *open* gives the file to the plugin/s.
+If the plugin is active, after open, update content will be done;
 * *update* updates content of the active plugin;
 * *select* sets the parameter that should be selected in an active tool view.
-Depending on the active tool the parameter is:
+Depending on active tool the parameter is:
-ShapeView: 'object' is an instance of *TopoDS_Shape TShape*,
+ShapeView: 'object' is an instance of TopoDS_Shape TShape,
-DFBrowser: 'name' is an entry of *TDF_Label* and 'name2' (optionally) for *TDF_Attribute* type name,
+DFBrowser: 'name' is an entry of TDF_Label and name2(optionaly) for TDF_Attribute type name,
-VInspector: 'object' is an instance of *AIS_InteractiveObject*;
+VInspector: 'object' is an instance of AIS_InteractiveObject;
 * *show* sets Inspector view visible or hidden.
 The first call of this command will show it.

 **Example:**